 Software performance analysis tools often require a means to time-stamp an event or measure elapsed time between two events.
 The time-stamp counter provides this capability.
-See Section 13.2.4 "Time-Stamp Counter" on page 368.
+See Section 13.2.4 "Time-Stamp Counter" on page 369.

 The registers used in support of performance monitoring are model-specific registers (MSRs).
-See "Performance-Monitoring MSRs" on page 558 for a listing of the performance-monitoring MSR numbers and their reset values.
+See "Model-Specific Registers (MSRs)" on page 58 for a general discussion of MSRs and "Performance-Monitoring MSRs" on page 578 for a listing of the performance-monitoring MSR numbers and their reset values.